susrithasabbini/recon-frontend/memory-bank/systemPatterns.md

 - **Page Structure:**
   - **Standard Page Layout:** Most pages include a hero section (title, description) and a main content area.
-  - **Two-Column CRUD Pattern:** Several pages (`account-creation`, `merchant-creation`, `rules-mapping`) utilize a consistent two-column layout: a form for creation/input on one side (typically left), and a paginated, searchable/filterable table displaying existing data on the other.
+  - **Two-Column CRUD Pattern:** Several pages (`account-creation`, `rules-mapping`) utilize a consistent two-column layout.
+For `merchant-creation` within the `/process-flow`, this pattern is modified: merchant creation is handled via an icon-triggered modal, and selection is from a list of card-like items on the main page area.
 Modals are used for editing or confirmation.
+(The action menu for edit/delete on these items is temporarily disabled).
 - **Data Display:**
   - Tables (`@heroui/table`) are consistently used for displaying lists of data.
   - Pagination (`@heroui/pagination`) is implemented for tables displaying large datasets.